X-Cart Store Security

 Address Verification System (AVS)

 One of the safest ways online retailers can facilitate credit card processing is by the use of an Address Verification System (AVS).
 This system is capable of comparing a customer’s billing address against the information stored on file by a credit card issuer.
 It can block any suspicious transactions if the information provided doesn’t match with the one stored on the credit card.
 AVS is widely supported by Visa, MasterCard and American Express in the USA, Canada and United Kingdom and is used by e.g. UPS, U.S.P.S., Canada Post, 2Checkout, Braintree, etc.

-Use Google reCAPTCHA module to protect your shop from robots creating fake user accounts and sending SPAM through your site.
-The module will add a special
+Use the addon Google reCAPTCHA to protect your shop from robots creating fake user accounts and sending SPAM through your site.

 To protect X-Cart from XSS- and CSRF-attacks configure the etc/config.php file to return special headers.
 For this purpose find the following parts of code in the etc/config.php file and set the appropriate value depending on the case.
 The values definition you can find following the help links.